 You’ll want to start incorporating nutrient-dense, fiber-rich low-carb veggies into your diet.
 Leafy greens are particularly great as fiber resources.

-• Leafy greens like:
+• Leafy Greens Like:

 • Arugula